Neither of the two primary loan options are necessarily "better"

 require more information than a conventional lender.
 The largest

-difference between the information requirements differences between
+difference between the information requirements between these two types

-SBA loans and lenders typically require that more information be provided earlier in the process in comparison to conventional banks and conventional lenders that loan for carwashes.
+SBA loans and lenders typically require that more information be provided earlier in the process in comparison to conventional banks and lenders that loan for carwashes.

 Depending on the type of loan, the amount of loan, the use of proceeds, and the borrower, several actions can be taken to speed up the loan obtainment and underwriting process.
 The single biggest thing a borrower can do to speed up the car wash loan process is to have all information that is asked for and is going to be required by the lender done and ready to go upfront.